 If you’re afraid your drain is about to develop a clog, you can clean it out with any of the following methods.

-Pour 1/2 cup baking soda into the drain.
-Next, pour 1/4 cup white vinegar on top of the baking soda, and then 1/2 cup salt on top of both.
+Pour a half cup of baking soda into the drain.
+Next, pour one-fourth of a cup of white vinegar on top of the baking soda and then a half cup of salt on top of both.
 Leave the drain for 15 minutes, and then pour boiling water into the sink.

 For bathroom drains, try pouring a tablespoon of salt in the drain.
-Pour 1/4 cup white vinegar on top of the salt and then leave your drain alone.
+Pour one-fourth of a cup of white vinegar on top of the salt, and then leave your drain alone.
 An hour later, run hot water down the drain.

 Remember that when you pour boiling water, you should wear gloves to protect your hands.